issp-center-dev/H-wave/docs/en/source/uhfr/filespecification/inputfiles/PairLift_file.rst

    Integer (blank is not allowed)

    **Description :**
-   An integer giving the total number of the PairLift couplings.
+   An integer giving the total number of the pair-lift couplings.

 -  ``[i]``, ``[j]``